ldebruijn/API-GAnalytics/README.md

 }
 ```

-The clientId will be used to traverse the request object until a destionation is reached.
+The userId will be used to traverse the request object until a destionation is reached.

 ### locale
 Like the clientId, the locale option either is a `string` or an `array` of object keys which will be used to fetch a locale/language setting